Onlineberatung/documentation/docs/backend/service-configuration.md

 | CSRF_HEADER_PROPERTY | CSRF header property name (must match the frontend header name!) |
 | CSRF_COOKIE_PROPERTY | CSRF cookie property name (must match the frontend cookie name!) |

+⚠️ Before the first start of the UserService it is mandatory to set `SPRING_ACTIVE_PROFILE` to `dev`.
+This guarants that the database structure is created correctly.
+After the first start the value can be changed back to `prod`. ⚠️

 ## UploadService
 Die Konfiguration des Services auf dem Server erfolgt in der UploadService.env.
 Für die lokale Entwicklung muss dafür die entsprechende _application-X.properties_-Datei angepasst werden.